 Qualitative data supported questionnaire findings that forgetting to take medicines and access barriers (such as cost or reduced access due to rurality) were frequent reasons for unintentional non-adherence, as opposed to intentional decisions to take medicines in a different way to what was prescribed.
 These barriers have previously been described for Indigenous adherence.38 Although financial barriers were identified by some participants, the reasons for non-adherence were diverse and simple reallocation of resources is not a complete solution.
 When medicine-taking behaviour intentionally differed to what had been prescribed this related to a person’s own review of the appropriateness of medicines for themselves and included non-adherence in response to adverse effects, which has been identified in other literature.38 Participants expressed intentional non-adherence as something initiated to improve health.
 This finding is in contrast with some previous literature where healthcare professionals discussed Indigenous non-adherence as people not caring about adherence,41 or lack of belief/fear of Western medicines,42 which were not reasons replicated in our work.
 These inconsistencies may well relate to the differences in the positioning and framing of Indigenous and non-Indigenous research approaches.
 The former rejects deficit framing and prioritises Indigenous people while the later tends to treat Indigenous people as a minoritised other therefore creates and maintains racialised stereotypes.43

 Understanding mechanisms behind intentional non-adherence is important for pharmacists and has the potential to better guide patient relationships and provision of care.
 Participants discussed intentional non-adherence as an active, considered process from people engaged in their health journey.
 Pharmacists can support people with providing further information to make informed decisions and developing pathways to enact patient-level decision making.
-Intentional nonadherence is one aspect of exerting control over one’s medicine journey, which earlier research has identified as a self-identified right and desire for Māori.21
+Intentional non-adherence is one aspect of exerting control over one’s medicine journey, which earlier research has identified as a self-identified right and desire for Māori.21

 The importance of pharmacists to developing effective relationships was identified in our research.
 Pharmacists’ ability to identify the right of patients to play an active role in medicines management adds to effective therapeutic relationship development.
 Participants specifically discussed the need for pharmacists to be proactive in relationship development and management, rather than relying on patients to do so, potentially to overcome the perceived power imbalance in pharmacist-patient relationships.
 The importance of pharmacist proactivity in relationships has been identified previously.44 The concept of pharmacist trustworthiness was discussed by a few participants in our research, and although trust was not a strong theme identified in our research, there is the potential much of the participant discourse centred on the implicit assumption of trust as this has been noted by numerous studies in the past to be central to the pharmacist-patient relationship.44